P580C/orbital/README.md

 yes

-specifically I want to allow up to four (now two) sequences, each of different lengths and possibly running at different speeds i want to get sequence data to load/save from external files i want to add a visual sequence builder, possibly on a grid or maybe directly on the circles i want to test out more SuperCollider engines and make my own percussion engine i want to integrate grid
+i want to test out more SuperCollider engines and make my own percussion engine i want to integrate grid